ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/docker/_index.md

       username: <username>          # Username for Influxdb authentication.
 Mandatory if auth.enable=true
       password: <password>          # Password for Influxdb authentication.
 Mandatory if auth.enable=true
     dbName: SenseOps

     # Default retention policy that should be created in InfluxDB when Butler SOS creates a new database there.
     # Any data older than retention policy threshold will be purged from InfluxDB.
     retentionPolicy:
-      name: 4weeks
+      name: 2_weeks
-      duration: 4w
+      duration: 2w

     # Control whether certain fields are stored in InfluxDB or not
     # Use with caution!
 Enabling activeDocs, loadedDocs or inMemoryDocs may result in lots of data sent to InfluxDB.
     includeFields:
       activeDocs: false              # Should data on what docs are active be stored in Influxdb (true/false)?
       loadedDocs: false              # Should data on what docs are loaded be stored in Influxdb (true/false)?
       inMemoryDocs: false            # Should data on what docs are in memory be stored in Influxdb (true/false)?

+  # Extract app names
+  appNames:
+    enableAppNameExtract: true    # Extract app names in addition to app IDs (tue/false)?
+    extractInterval: 60000        # How often (milliseconds) should app names be extracted?
+    hostIP: <IP or FQDN>          # What Sense server should be queried for app names?

   # Sessions per virtual proxy
   userSessions:
     enableSessionExtract: true      # Query unique user IDs of what users have sessions open (true/false)?
     # Items below are mandatory if enableSessionExtract=true
-    pollingInterval: 15000        # How often (milliseconds) should detailed session data be polled?
+    pollingInterval: 30000          # How often (milliseconds) should detailed session data be polled?

   serversToMonitor:
-    pollingInterval: 30000        # How often (milliseconds) should the healthcheck API be polled?
+    pollingInterval: 15000          # How often (milliseconds) should the healthcheck API be polled?

     # List of extra tags for each server.
 Useful for creating more advanced Grafana dashboards.
     # Each server below MUST include these tags in its serverTags property.
     # The tags below are just examples - define your own as needed
     serverTagsDefinition:
       - server_group
       - serverLocation
       - server-type
       - serverBrand

     # Sense Servers that should be queried for healthcheck data
     servers:
       - host: <server1.my.domain>:4747
         serverName: <server1>